 "Steve Welner's slighty- reedy vocals, similar to Brian Henneman's vocal work with the Bottle Rockets, works well with both the barnstorming electric tracks as well as the more sensitive country songs."
 Jeff Weiss, Miles of Music

-"The 10 Welner original songs are reminiscent of John Hiatt during his musically fertile period of, "Riding with the King", "Bring the Family", Stolen Moments", and "Perfectly Good Guitar"...
+"The 10 Welner original songs are reminiscent of John Hiatt during his musically fertile period of, "Riding with the King", Bring the Family", "Stolen Moments" and "Perfectly Good Guitar"; the time where John Hiatt got his breakthrough to the general public."
 Francois, Rootsville SWA

-Past reviews have compared his work to that of John Prine,Tom Petty, John Hiatt, and Uncle Tupelo, and his “reedy” vocals to those of Brian Henneman (Bottle Rockets).
+Past reviews have compared his work to that of John Prine,Tom Petty, John Hiatt, Uncle Tupelo, and the Bottle Rockets.
 His music ranges in format from folk and blues to full throttle rock 'n roll.
-Like many of his early influences, Bob Dylan, Townes Van Zandt, Woody Guthrie, and bands such as Little Feat, The Band, The Ramones, and the Grateful Dead, his musical offerings come from a wide Americana palette.
+Like many of his influences, Bob Dylan, Townes Van Zandt, Woody Guthrie, Elvis, Jerry Lee Lewis, and bands such as the Beatles, Little Feat, The Band, and the Grateful Dead, his musical offerings come from a wide Americana palette.